-D. Architectural features.

-- a) Architectural features that are common to the rowhouse design, such as porches, steps and stoops, cornices, and bay windows, are encouraged. - b) Based on existing development patterns in the area, these features may encroach up to 5 feet into the public right-of-way, subject to City approval through the administrative design review process. - c) Encroachments in the right-of-way are subject to minor privilege fees.

-E. Building materials.

-- a) Standard modular clay brick is encouraged on all front and corner side facades. - b) Brick colors should be consistent with Baltimore traditions and may vary from building to building to create variety.
-The brick color must be

-- consistent within a given facade.
-Accent brick trim in a different color is permitted. - c) Building materials used on to accentuate architectural features or roofs are permitted, but must match those within the group. - d) For the following materials, construction details, material specifications, and material samples must be provided for design review if used on any roof, front, or corner side façade: - i. woodshakes or simulated woodshakes; - ii. aluminum siding; - iii. vinyl siding.

-F. Corner Lots.

-- a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of 2 streets).
+- D. Architectural features. - a) Architectural features that are common to the rowhouse design, such as porches, steps and stoops, cornices, and bay windows, are encouraged. - b) Based on existing development patterns in the area, these features may encroach up to 5 feet into the public right-of-way, subject to design review and minor privilege approvals. - E. Building materials. - a) Standard modular clay brick is encouraged on all front and corner side facades. - b) Brick colors should be consistent with Baltimore traditions and may vary from building to building to create variety.
+The brick color must be consistent within a given facade.
+Accent brick trim in a different color is permitted. - c) Building materials used to accentuate architectural features or roofs are permitted, but must match those within the group. - d) For the following materials, construction details, material specifications, and material samples may be requested for design review if used on any roof, front, or corner side façade: - wood shakes or simulated wood shakes; - aluminum siding; - vinyl siding. - F. Corner Lots. - a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of two streets).
 Accordingly, corner lots may include additional architectural features that define a corner structure. - b) These architectural features must reflect traditional design forms seen within Baltimore rowhouse development.

-New rowhouse group.
+2.3 New rowhouse group.